matthras/personal-wiki/icebreaker-questions/readme.md

 6. You could never get me to try wearing socks in the shower.

 Notes: This is another in-joke.
 But some people enjoyed it, apparently.

+### Which one is more likely?

+1. Quite likely.
+2. Pretty likely.

+Source: [Andy Perfor's Twitter poll](https://twitter.com/AndyPerfors/status/1346691566501470210) where the US has 'quite' > 'pretty', but it's the opposite for British/Australians.

 ## Would You Rather...